fairlearn/fairlearn/docs/user_guide/assessment/confidence_interval_estimation.rst

 However, the :code:`selection_rate()` metric has been found to have values of 0.444, 0.556 and 0.667 for the quantiles specified.
-These values are inline with expectations (although note that with small numbers and 'rate' metrics, the median can quickly deviate from the nominal value).
+These values are in line with expectations (although note that with small numbers and 'proportion' metrics like :code:`selection_rate()`, the median can quickly deviate from the nominal value).
 Next, we can examine :attr:`MetricFrame.by_group_ci`:

-.. doctest:: error_estimation
+.. doctest:: bootstrap_doc_code
     :options:  +NORMALIZE_WHITESPACE

     >>> _ = [print(x, '\n--') for x in mf.by_group_ci]